RIXR0ZZE/RIXR0ZZE/README.md

 Hello! :raised_hand:
-I'm Кирилл Кротов aka RIXR0ZZE!
+I'm Kirill Krotov aka RIXR0ZZE!

 At university, I was interested in machine learning and data analysis classes.
 Then I decided it's time to hit the books.
 And now I can: